top of page

 do solar panels increase home value

 There are 4.7 million solar systems in the United States, according to the Solar Energy Industries Association.
-As rooftop solar installations become widespread, more homes with solar energy systems will enter the housing market.
+As rooftop solar installations become widespread, more homes with solar energy systems are entering the housing market.
 Therefore, many are wondering, do solar panels increase home value.

-Prospective solar customers frequently want to know the financial implications of going solar.
+Solar shoppers frequently want to know the financial implications of going solar.
 Although the electricity bill savings are relatively easy to estimate, how exactly a solar system impacts the home’s sale price is a bit more complicated.
-It’s useful to understand how going solar impacts the property value so solar installers can pass this information along to potential clients.
+Gaining an understanding of this allows solar shoppers to make informed decisions.

 How Much Do Solar Panels Increase Home Value?

 Numerous studies have shown that solar houses sell for more.
 In other words, installing solar panels is a home improvement that increases the property value, similar to adding a deck or remodeling the kitchen.
-Although the exact findings of studies on the resale value of solar houses vary, many conclude that solar panels add significantly to the home’s value.
+Although the exact findings of studies on the resale value of solar houses vary, many conclude that solar panels add significantly to the home’s value, which can be particularly advantageous in real estate investment.

 A Zillow study found that homes sold with solar panels sold for 4.1% more than comparable homes without them.
 This equals an additional $9,274 for the median-priced home.
 Interestingly, the price difference varied by location.
 Solar homes in Riverside, California, sold for a 2.7% premium compared to a 5.4% premium in New York City.
 The premium sales price in Orlando, Florida, and San Francisco, California, were nearly identical, at 4.6% and 4.4%.